Disinvestment from Israel: Palestinian territories

+Norway

+In May 2025, the Norwegian Confederation of Trade Unions voted unanimously to adopt a resolution calling to boycott Israel and calling the Norwegian government to divest funds from companies that support Israel.

+In August 2025, Norway's $2 trillion sovereign wealth fund, the world's largest investment fund, has pulled out of Caterpillar Inc. over what it says is its involvement in Israeli human rights abuses in Gaza and the occupied West Bank.

 Opinions

 Supporters

 Noam Chomsky argues that for maximum impact, disinvestment campaigns should target the corporations participating in the perceived human rights abuses, with Caterpillar Inc. given as an example due to their role in the demolition of Palestinian homes.

 Opponents

 Critics of the proposals argue that making unilateral demands on Israel will not promote negotiation and a just peace.
 Furthermore, disinvestment, it is claimed, would hurt Palestinians more than any other, as all of the Israeli factories located beyond the Green Line employ Palestinian workers, providing 70,000 jobs for Palestinians.